Shannon Harvey on meditating for health

 I was 24 years old and I’d just landed my dream job in journalism when I diagnosed with an autoimmune disease.
 Although my doctors meant well, they couldn’t offer me a cause or a cure.
 There was one thing I did know – when I was stressed, I was worse.

-Faced with the potential to end up wheelchair bound or with organ failure and a lifetime of taking drugs to suppress my immune system, I travelled the world interviewing leading experts in mind body medicine from places like Harvard and Stanford, as well as meeting people who had used mind body medicine to recover from chronic illness when conventional medicine had run out of options.
+Faced with the potential to end up wheelchair-bound or with organ failure and a lifetime of taking drugs to suppress my immune system, I travelled the world interviewing leading experts in mind-body medicine from places like Harvard and Stanford, as well as meeting people who had used mind-body medicine to recover from chronic illness when conventional medicine had run out of options.
 I soon realised that in order to change my health, I needed to change my mind.

 Ten years have passed since my diagnosis and today I am well and not taking medication.
 I made my film The Connection so I could share this remarkable information with others.

-Why I started meditating
+Why I started meditating for health

-One of the significant moments in my healing journey was travelling to Boston and interviewing Dr. Herbert Benson whose groundbreaking body of work has led him to be considered by some people to be the father of modern mind body medicine.
+One of the significant moments in my healing journey was travelling to Boston and interviewing Dr. Herbert Benson whose groundbreaking body of work has led him to be considered by some people to be the father of modern mind-body medicine.
 He discovered the Relaxation Response – a physiological response opposite to the stress response that can be triggered by a focused awareness exercise such as meditation.

 A recent study shows that a simple 8-week meditation program can help switch off genes affecting disease.
 What is staggering about his findings is that gene expression changes start happening the very first time we evoke the Relaxation Response.
 The more we do it, the more anchored the changes.